-Even one night of sleep deprivation can produce noticeable changes in tear film quality, and reduce tear secretion.
+Even one night of sleep deprivation can produce noticeable changes in tear film break-up time, tear osmolarity, and reduced tear secretion.

 Similar effects have been observed in mice.
-Sleep deprivation decreased tear secretion, and increased corneal cell defects, sensitivity, and cell death.
+Sleep deprivation decreased aqueous tear secretion, and increased corneal epithelial cell defects, sensitivity, and cell death.

 Critically, however, these ocular surface changes were largely reversed following 2 weeks of rest.